DataStax-Examples/astra-gatsbyjs-starter/README.md

 ![image](https://user-images.githubusercontent.com/3254549/88744125-5171c280-d0fb-11ea-9676-de4589e42589.png)
 4. Set your Astra credentials in the Gitpod terminal at the bottom of the screen:
 ![image](https://user-images.githubusercontent.com/3254549/88752966-f7c7c300-d10f-11ea-9a78-d2a9707192bd.png)
-You can find your database id here:
+You can find your database id here in the Astra user-interface here:
 ![image](https://user-images.githubusercontent.com/3254549/88744238-a1508980-d0fb-11ea-83fc-6efc6b370780.png)
 5. Click the 'Open browser' button in the bottom right of the screen:
 ![image](https://user-images.githubusercontent.com/3254549/88753046-23e34400-d110-11ea-80d9-62a6ba437183.png)